yadavrashindra5/react-components/README.md

 ### Disclaimer

 - This is a project for learning purpose.
 So do not take this as a solution to every requirement.

+## TO-DO

+- [] Create a modal Component.
+- [] Create a Card Component with images.
+- [] Create a horizontal card Component.
+- [] Create a Table Component.
+- [] Create a Dragabble Table Component.
+- [] Create a Dragabble Component.
+- [] Create a Carousel Component.
+- [] Create a Carousel Component in a card.